Tips to Improve Home Recording Quality

 - Place your camera around eye level when recording a "talking head" video

 Have you ever noticed how news broadcasters, internet streamers, and most career YouTubers tend to be "looking" at you when they're sitting at a desk in front of the camera?
 Not only does the angle provide a more professional feel, but it's more engaging to your viewer since it gives the appearance of talking "with" them rather than just "at" them.
 Ideally your camera would be near eye level and facing you, either straight on or at a slight offset angle.
-However, as with all recommendations, there will be exceptions to this depending on what the primary focus of the video is.
+However, as with all recommendations, there will be exceptions to this depending on what the subject of the video is.

 - Phone users — Record in widescreen format

 The universal standard for video has been 16:9 widescreen format since the mid-2000s.
 When you're recording with your cell phone, be sure that your phone is sideways so your video will be in landscape orientation.
-Having the phone in vertical orientation will negatively affect the video playback in one of two ways: the recording will either be rotated 90° to the side or the video will play at a fraction of its original quality since the recording has to be compressed into a much smaller resolution to fit vertically within a widescreen player.
+Having the phone in vertical orientation will negatively affect the video playback in one of two ways: the recording will either be rotated 90° to the side or the video will play at a fraction of its original quality since the recording has to be compressed into a much smaller scale to fit vertically within a widescreen player.

 A microphone can be a useful tool for recording your audio, but webcams & cell phones will usually get the job done.
 Here are a few things to consider to help minimize audio disruptions.

 Always confirm that your device is detecting and recording your audio.
 Nobody wants to record a video only to discover that there's no sound afterwards!
 Just about every streaming and capture program we use at Parkside will have an on-screen indicator of how loud your audio is.
-The indicator tends to be the microphone icon itself that you would click to mute and unmute your microphone.
+The audio indicator tends to be the microphone icon itself that you would click to mute and unmute your microphone.
 When it's working, you should see the microphone icon lighting up in some fashion when you speak or make noise.

 - Consider the time of day you record